eqtstv/ML-visualizer/README.md

 4. Follow instructions appearing in the console:

-   - Authorize connection with credidentials used on the server
+   - Authorize connection with credentials used on the server
    - Select project name, or create new project
    - After creating new project, it will apprear in your profile page